triggermesh/aws-custom-runtime/README.md

 ### AWS custom runtime walkthrough

-This repository contains an `example` lambda function written in bash with a AWS custom runtime described in [tutorial](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-walkthrough.html).
-To run this function:
+This repository contains an `example` lambda function written in bash with a AWS custom runtime described in this AWS [tutorial](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-walkthrough.html).
+To run this function use our [`tm`](https://github.com/triggermesh/tm) client to talk to the knative API.

 1. Install AWS custom runtime buildtemplate:
 ```